-At different times in their school life, a child or young person may have a special educational need.
+We recognise that at different times in their school life, a child or young person may have a special educational need.

 The Code of Practice 2014 defines SEN as follows:

 "A child or young person has SEN if they have a learning difficulty or a disability which calls for special education provision to be made for him or her.
 A child of compulsory school age or a young person has a learning difficulty if he or she: